 On day 6 we came to Obstruction Rapid.
 This is a long and big rapid.
 We ran the firs part, nice and easy canoeing.
 The mid section was to wide and shallow to paddle, so we lined/waded it.

 After the big fun comes the long silence, or something like that.
-Anyway,
+Anyway, Obstruction Rapid was the beginning of Point Lake, a 120km long lake.
+This is actually a really nice place on earth.

 On a point, overlooking the lake there was a fish camp or something like that.
 A float plane indicated that it was someone there, so we went to shore.
 There we met Max Ward and was invited for coffee and lunch.
 This was not a regular commercial fish camp, but a private lodge for Max and those he invite.
 It was like walking into a world we had forgot long ago.
 We were walking on a soft carpet and washing our hands in warm running water.
 Eating fresh baked cookies from the kitchen, and being served lunch by a waiter!
 It was almost a relief to hit the lake again, back in the canoe, a world I new.
 We turned down the offer to spend the night there, and was happily frying fish in our lavvo in the evening.